Franklin Graham: Early life and education

 In 1970, Graham attended LeTourneau College in Longview, Texas, and was expelled from the school for keeping a female classmate out past curfew.
 In 1973, Graham joined Bob Pierce, founder of Samaritan's Purse, on a six-week mission to Asia.
 During this trip, Graham decided to focus on world relief.
 In 1974, he graduated from Montreat-Anderson College, now Montreat College, with an A.S.
-That same year on a trip to Jerusalem and he repented and experienced a new birth.
+That same year on a trip to Jerusalem, he repented and experienced a new birth.
+After his studies, Graham was involved in administrative work related to preparation of his father's crusades.
 In 1978 he graduated from Appalachian State University with a B.A.